richsalz/ietf-less-ad-work/draft-rsalz-less-ad-work.md

 > **CITATION** I think it was the MPLS WG that instituted an English
 > language review team.

-Perhaps the IETF can offer resources to help with this before a document gets to the RFC Production Center (which is more focused on copyediting, anyway).
+We also note that the existing RFC Production Center is already highly focused on copyediting.

-> **DISCUSSION** I am wary about the "spend money" solution.
-It's the thin
-> end of a nasty wedge that is already rearing its head in a number of
-> places across the IETF.
-We have loads of people for whom English is their
-> native language; they participate in WGs and care about the output, so
-> they should help.

 # Increasing the candidate pool

-This document offers a number of suggestions to reduce the workload of an IETF Area Director.
-Previous NomCom's have repeatedly heard that the effort is involved is a full-time job.
-Few companies other than large IT or Internet firms, can afford this.
+This document offers a number of suggestions to reduce the workload of an IETF Area Director, in the hopes that it will increase the diversity of candidates.

-> **DISCUSSION** Previous para is fine, but probably not here.
-> OTOH, the topic of this section is not mentioned in the Abstract and
-> Introduction.
-I think I don't object to it being in the document.

-This document offers some suggestions, in addition to reducing the workload, that might help increase the diversity of candidates.

-## Reimburse travel

-Might help get more volunteers from other (less-wealthy? smaller companies?) parts of the world.

-We have learned to accomodate more remote meetings, perhaps that is enough.
+The IETF has learned to accomodate to remote meetings, if in-person attendance at IESG meetings is perceived as a requirement, perhaps that should be explicitly discussed.

-> **DISCUSSION** I think that ADs feel they need to participate in person.
-> They might be helped by a discussion of this point.
-If the travel budget
-> really is an issue, then I think it is worth looking at, although I'd
-> note that in order to be considered as an AD, someone has normally been
-> attending IETF meetings in person, anyway.

-## Pre-AD training

-"So you want to be an AD" could be worthwhile training to offer.
-Of course the IESG and the way the work vary, and it would have to be done in consultation with them.

-> **DISCUSSION** being careful that this is not an additional burden
-> on the sitting ADs whose workload is too high!

 # Security Considerations

-This changes the IESG review process.
+This document could change the IESG review process.

 # IANA Considerations